Leadership and Innovation Courses: Fall 2025

 3 Credit Hour(s)

 The main goal of this course is to provide students with balanced, differentiated thinking skills, and facilitation tools necessary for effective problem solving and decision-making.
 The course is based on the Osborn-Parnes model of creative problem solving and decision-making which originated in Buffalo and unites a firm understanding of various problem solving methodologies with deliberate creative and critical thinking skills.
 The course includes the study of the inquiry process appropriate to investigation of organizational climate and group behavior.
 Topics include divergent, convergent, and systems thinking, group process facilitation, methods of collecting and processing information, clarifying core issues, weighing multiple potential solutions, and developing and implementing an action plan.
 The organizational processes and skills practiced include identifying complex challenges, data collection, ideation, forecasting, decision-making under uncertainty, and communicating or implementing results.
-Teaching methods include lecture, experiential activities, case studies, and projects.
+The course consists of lectures, experiential activities, case studies, and projects.
 Also, scientific ways of knowing will be contrasted with more intuitively based decision-making processes, demonstrating the importance of both, when making personal and organizational leadership decisions.
-During this course, students will be encouraged to apply methodologies to their own experiences, and will engage in facilitation projects designed to allow them to use various methods to aid in the discovery of their own leadership decision-making processes.
+During this course, students will be encouraged to apply problem solving methods to their own experiences, and will engage in facilitation projects designed to allow them to use various methods to aid in the discovery of their own leadership decision-making processes.
 Prerequisite: LEAD 500, Leadership and Innovation Majors and MBA Majors only.
 (GR)

 LEAD 502: Leadership and Organizational Ethics, Values and Social Environment